Niki-600/kdesu-rust-workaround/README.md

 I am currently unsure about what security implications applying this fix might have as the wrapper is located in the home directory

+I might even edit the script to replace kdesu entirely using polkit

 --------------------------------------------------------------------------
 Where does this Issue come from?